anzbert/f_link/README.md

 ### Example

 The example does not have audio yet.
 Audio probably has to be implemented on a seperate isolate to maintain sync and prevent blocking.

+## Feedback

+Pull requests and feedback in the discussions section is very welcome!